photo/frontend/documentation/api/PostPhotoUpdate.markdown

 ### Parameters

 1.  permission (optional), 0 for private and 1 for public.
-1.  title (optional), _i.e.
+1.  title (optional), _e.g.
 My first day at work_ - A string title to describe the photo.
-1.  description (optional), _i.e.
+1.  description (optional), _e.g.
 A much longer description of my first day_ - A string to describe the photo in detail.
-1.  tags (optional), _i.e. dog,cat_ - A comma delimited string of alpha numeric strings.
+1.  tags (optional), _e.g. dog,cat_ - A comma delimited string of alpha numeric strings.
-1.  tagsAdd (optional), _i.e. dog,cat_ - A comma delimited string of alpha numeric strings to be added.
+1.  tagsAdd (optional), _e.g. dog,cat_ - A comma delimited string of alpha numeric strings to be added.
-1.  tagsRemove (optional), _i.e. dog,cat_ - A comma delimited string of alpha numeric strings to be removed.
+1.  tagsRemove (optional), _e.g. dog,cat_ - A comma delimited string of alpha numeric strings to be removed.
-1.  dateUploaded (optional), _i.e.
+1.  dateUploaded (optional), _e.g.
 1311059035_ - A unix timestamp of the date the photo was uploaded
-1.  dateTaken (optional), _i.e.
+1.  dateTaken (optional), _e.g.
 1311059035_ - A unix timestamp of the date the photo was taken which overrides EXIF data if present
-1.  license (optional), _i.e.
+1.  license (optional), _e.g.
 CC BY-SA or My Custom License_ - A string representing a custom or Creative Commons license.
-1.  latitude (optional), _i.e.
+1.  latitude (optional), _e.g.
 34.76_ - A decimal representation of latitude.
-1.  longitude (optional), _i.e. -87.45_ - A decimal representation of longitude.
+1.  longitude (optional), _e.g. -87.45_ - A decimal representation of longitude.

 ----------------------------------------